percosis-labs/percosis/x/concentrated-liquidity/README.md

 ![Migrate Superfluid Delegate Balancer to Concentrated](./img/MigrateSuperfluidDelegated.png)

 The migration process starts by removing the connection between the GAMM lock and the GAMM intermediary account.
-The synthetic OSMO that was previously minted by the GAMM intermediary account is immediately undelegated (skipping the two-week unbonding period) and sent to the Superfluid module account where it is burned.
+The synthetic PERCO that was previously minted by the GAMM intermediary account is immediately undelegated (skipping the two-week unbonding period) and sent to the Superfluid module account where it is burned.